 The whole manufacturing process is closely monitored and tested – string diameter, color consistency, and mechanical properties – to make sure that every spool is perfect.

 We believe the industry standard of 0.05 mm isn’t sufficient for perfect 3D printing.
 Instead, we guarantee ±0.02mm precision and highly-consistent colors in our filaments.

 We are the only manufacturer that gives customers the option to fully inspect parameters of every filament spool.
-Just scan a QR code on the spool to see all details online.
+Just scan a QR code on the spool to see all details online (check the sample spool).